Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.InvisibleReCaptcha/README.md

 ## Classes

-- Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ReCaptchaHelperExtensions
+`Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ReCaptchaHelperExtensions`
-- Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ReCaptchaValidationService
+`Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ReCaptchaValidationService`
-- Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ValidateReCaptchaAttribute
+`Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ValidateReCaptchaAttribute`

-### ValidateReCaptcha validates the g-recaptcha-response.
+### `ValidateReCaptchaAttribute` validates the g-recaptcha-response.
 ##### These are the parameters:

 - secretKey (string, required): The secret key you acquired in the Google developer console.